 Heathen is a Viking/Norse mythology crossover graphic novel about a lesbian warrior who is out to rescue a Valkyrie who has a problem with the God-king Odin after he punished her for defying his law.
 Sounds quite impressive, right?
 Sounds a bit different and quite inviting, right?
 Well…it wasn’t awful but it seriously lacked any ‘oomph’ or staying power.
 Continue reading

 I feel as though I should start this off by saying that I haven’t read Victor Hugo’s Les Misérables – but it’s not for lack of wanting!
 It’s just not happened yet!
 But I’m aware of the storyline as I saw the 2012 film adaptation when I was a student and spent the following 6 months singing the songs in my student flat with my flatmates.
-So the story has stuck with me after 6 months of repetition, which is why I was curious about this manga adaptation, especially after I enjoyed the Pride and Prejudice one!
+So the story has stuck with me after 6 months of repetition, which is why I was curious about the Les Miserables manga adaptation, especially after I enjoyed the Pride and Prejudice one!
 Continue reading

 Pride and Prejudice is a novel that’s very close to my heart, as I’m sure it is with a lot of other readers.
 It was one of my earliest introductions to sharp wit (alongside Oscar Wilde’s work) and also one of the first drama stories I ever read.
 It was one of my first classic reads and it gave me my first crush on a fictional character – Mr Collins was everything a girl could ever hope for!
 JUST KIDDING!
 How could it possibly be anyone other than Mr Fitzwilliam Darcy?